 Where to buy souvenirs in Cape Town

-Cape Town has plenty of places where local and authentic South African souvenirs can be purchased.
+Cape Town has plenty of places where local authentic, and best souvenirs from South Africa can be purchased.
 From souvenir stalls on the road, to art and craft shops, to specialty shops and large shopping malls, you can find it all and in abundance in Cape Town.

 To list all the available places in Cape Town would be a few more separate posts, so I will list just a few places in town with lots of possibilities to find a beautiful South African souvenir.